RoterHund/ibm-javascript/README.md

 - Conditional statements: Explore how to create conditions in code using if-else statements to trigger specific actions based on certain criteria, such as displaying congratulatory messages at follower milestones.
 - Function usage: Learn how functions in JavaScript are defined and called to perform specific tasks, enabling the control flow of the program and organizing code for better management and reusability.

+ProductSurvey:
+- Form handling and user input capture: Explore the process of creating an interactive form using HTML elements, such as text inputs, select options, and text areas, to collect diverse user information, including name, age, email, job, product feedback, and more.
+- DOM manipulation with JavaScript: Learn how JavaScript interacts with the Document Object Model (DOM) to retrieve input values from form elements and dynamically update the webpage content.
+This includes modifying the display style of an HTML element and populating its content based on user input.
+- Event handling and user interactions: Explore event handling mechanisms in JavaScript, specifically the implementation of event listeners for button clicks and Enter key presses to trigger actions, such as submitting the form data and displaying feedback dynamically, providing a seamless user experience.
+- User interface interaction design: Analyse the importance of presenting collected user information in a readable format on the webpage.
+Learners will gain insights into dynamically displaying user-provided feedback in a structured manner within the webpage, enhancing the overall user interface and experience.

 BookSystem:
 - Implements a book management interface: Create an interface to collect book details including name, author, description, and page count using HTML form elements.
 - Stores and manages book data: Use JavaScript arrays and objects to store and manage book information entered by users, allowing for functionalities like adding, editing, and deleting book entries.